Zolko-123/FreeCAD_Examples/README.md

-# Repository for various FreeCAD example parts, assembmies and tutorials
+# Repository for various FreeCAD example parts, assemblies and tutorials